 Organisations submit vacancies to the Careers and Employability Service on a daily basis via our CareerConnect system.
 University of Aberdeen students are automatically registered on CareerConnect and if you are a graduate you can opt to continue to use the system after you finish your studies.
 You can create a profile that will allow you to receive regular email alerts of new opportunities tailored to your preferences.
+Watch the video below to find out how to do this.

 Graduate Job Websites and Directories